December 11, 2018

 WordPress 5.0 and the Gutenberg Editor: The Future of WordPress

-With WordPress 5.0 and the new Gutenberg editor, WordPress has released one of its most important updates thus far, addressing its greatest weakness and creating a new tool that makes sites easier for clients to manage and update than ever before.
+With WordPress 5.0 and the new Gutenberg editor, WordPress has released one of its most important updates thus far, addressing its greatest weakness and creating a new tool that makes sites easier to manage and update than ever before.

 The State of WordPress